About Malcolm Lowry

-Miguel Mota is an associate professor of English at the University of British Columbia in Vancouver.
-He has published on numerous 20th-century and contemporary writers and filmmakers, including Malcolm Lowry, Derek Jarman, Jeanette Winterson and Mike Leigh.
+Miguel Mota is Associate Professor of English at the University of British Columbia.
+He has published on numerous 20th-century and contemporary writers and filmmakers.